gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

-And now when we render we get two rectangles that are black on the left when `brightness` is 0 and red on the right when `brightness` is 1 and for the area inbetween `brightness` is interpolated or (varied) as it goes across the triangles.
+And now when we render we get two rectangles that are black on the left when `brightness` is 0 and red on the right when `brightness` is 1 and for the area in between `brightness` is interpolated or (varied) as it goes across the triangles.

 {{{example url="../webgl-clipspace-rectangles-with-varying.html" }}}